blukatdevelopment/UnchainedWorldsOld/core_edition/character_creation/classes/werewolf.md

 ## Skills
 You are proficient with the following:
+- Hearing
-- Animal handling
+- Smelling
-- Insight
+- Tracking

 ## Starting equipment
 - Dagger